JasonGrigorSalas/Rock-Paper-Scissors-Game/README.md

 # Rock Paper Scissors Game

 A virtual version of the game rock paper scissors.
+Players have 3 choices and 3 lives.

 # Roadmap